Quantum hall transformer in a quantum point contact over the full range of transmission: Conclusion

 \section{Conclusion}

-We have provided an alternative interpretation to the BSG model that is used to fit the recent experiments~\cite{cohen2023universal} as arising from an impurity in the Luttinger model for the QHT~\cite{chklovskii1998consequences}.
-We have compared these results with a numerical solution of the Luttinger model to map out the correspondence between the parameters of the two models.
-These results also make predictions for the microwave conductivity in addition to previous results~\cite{chamon1997distinct,sandler1998andreev,sandler1999noise} on shot noise that could guide future studies on these QPC systems.
-In addition, we have shown that inclusion of momentum conservation in the dynamics of the domain wall that would likely form in the QPC can be consistent with the Luttinger liquid description both in terms of the QHT as well as impurity back-scattering.
-Extending this model to include more microscopic details for example using a Chern-Simons mean-field treatment of the QPC~\cite{lopez1991fractional} would be an interesting future direction.
+We provide an alternative interpretation to the BSG model in recent experimental results~\cite{cohen2023universal} which arises from an impurity in the Luttinger model for the QHT~\cite{chklovskii1998consequences}.
+We use perturbative and numerical results to map out the correspondence between the conductance and the BSG model and the impurity strength and density profile of the interface of the Luttinger model.
+The effective width of the interface of the Luttinger model can presumably be obtained from the high temperature (where the impurity is irrelevant) ac conductance by comparing to Eq.~\ref{eq:full-harmonic-conductance}.
+The strength of the impurity can be obtained from the temperature dependence of the conductance.
+The BSG model is expected to be a lower temperature/voltage description which predicts microwave conductivity~\cite{zamoum2012} as well as shot noise and dc conductivity~\cite{chamon1997distinct,sandler1998andreev,sandler1999noise,zamoum2012} that could guide future experimental studies on these QPC systems.
+Extending this model to include more microscopic details for example using a Chern-Simons mean-field treatment of the QPC~\cite{lopez1991fractional} to obtain a more detailed comparison would be an interesting future direction.